 Their responsibilities include collecting samples and vitals, recruiting participants, planning and implementing daily clinical procedures and educating subjects.
 Along with a BSN, this job title requires several years of training in a research setting.

 Going Further: Advanced Practice Opportunities Beyond a BSN

 Once you’ve earned a BSN, you’ll be poised to pursue an advanced practice degree.
 A graduate-level degree unlocks a world of opportunity for the forward-thinking nurse.
-According to the Bureau of Labor Statistics, nurse practitioners, nurse midwives and nurse anesthetists will see job growth soar to 31 percent between 2012 and 2022.
+According to the Bureau of Labor Statistics, employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 45 percent between 2019 and 2029 — much faster than the average for all occupations.
 And these nursing career paths come with both prestige and high pay.

 Advanced practice nurses’ scope of practice is determined on a state-by-state basis, so it varies.
 They work in a wide array of settings, including hospitals, doctor’s offices, nursing care facilities, schools and clinics.